 “If prohibition is the only message that those with same-sex desires hear from the church, then our message is incomplete.”

-So, if I am honest with myself, I would like the freedom to act on what seems to be basic and natural desires for intimacy, companionship, and love.
+So, if I am honest with myself, I would like the freedom to act on what seem to be basic and natural desires for intimacy, companionship, and love.
 After all, many of my straight friends find fulfillment and joy in finding a mate — why shouldn’t I?

 More Than Prohibitions